kaylarobertson3/Data-and-Bagels/README.md

 We are cooooool.

 # Data journalism glossary
-Terms to know, or at least pretent to know and reference in interviews
+Terms to know, or at least pretend to know and reference during job interviews.

 1. term one
   * term one def